unc-ocean-dynamics/unc-ocean-dynamics.github.io/_pages/research.md

 permalink: /research/
 ---

 Our research focuses on polar and coastal ocean dynamics, emphasizing ice-ocean interactions across scales—from mesoscale to microscale—near ice shelf cavities and fjords in Greenland and Antarctica, as well as coastal processes along the Carolina shelf.
-For visual insights, please visit the Movies page to see recent work in action.
+Please visit the Movies page to see recent work in action.

 ## Recent Work